How to master time-out to improve child behavior

 Key points:

-• When used correctly, time-out is an effective way to help manage children’s challenging behaviour
+• When used correctly, time-out is an effective way to help manage children’s challenging behavior

 • Time-out temporarily takes kids away from the fun until they’re calm and quiet